TRAINING COURSE

 • Verbally label objects and events

-• Respond to sounds infants make, imitate often
+• Respond to sounds infants make, and imitate often

-• Respond to toddlers attempt at language in supportive ways
+• Respond to toddlers' attempts at language in supportive ways

 Pre School